Flutter-UI-Design-Account/UI-design-one/README.md

 For The first one we are putting them in the UI-Design-One repository .

-Since the designs we both will work on will be an already completed design.There is no need for us to push,pull and merge and all those stuffs.Instead,
+Since the designs we both will work on will be an already completed design.There is no need for us to merge and all those stuffs.

-Just create a new branch when pushing to the repo.And that's it.
-You can send a PR to the other after pushing so the other is notifying when you push a design.
+Instead, just create a new branch when pushing to the repo.And that's it.

+You can send a PR to the other after pushing so the other is notified when you push a design.

 # The following procedure could come in handy when pushing your design of the particular task